ibm-apiconnect/apichol/exercises/ex5/README.md

 Sweet!
 That's it!
 We can all agree, that was pretty simple to standup a MySQL DB and get it populated.

-### Summary of Exercise
+### Summary of exercise and next steps

 We started with a goal of instantiating a MySQL DB and getting it populated with some sample data.
 We learned about available IBM Bluemix DB services, the required details for creating a MySQL DB instance and the use of a simple Java program that consumes the generated credentials to facilitate connecting and populating the new MySQL DB instance.

-In the next exercise, we will dive into creation of database CRUD APIs that leverage this populated DB.
+In [Exercise 6](../ex6), we will dive into creation of database CRUD APIs that leverage this just populated DB.